kamoliddinfxgold/alto-sat/README.md

-# SAT Practice Test Application
+# SertPrep - SAT Practice Test Application

 A complete SAT practice test application built with HTML, CSS, and JavaScript with Supabase integration for authentication and question storage.